puutaro/CommandClick/README.md

 - I found this case in samsung galaxy.

-Setup Ubuntu addon
+Setup Ubuntu
 ------

+By set ubuntu, you can use all bookmarklet.
+It enables without the need for `termux` or rooting.
+And more, create custom command for bookmarklet development.

 <img src="https://github.com/puutaro/CommandClick/assets/55217593/2406d8eb-b836-43eb-8dd0-1169c954e64b" width="400">

 -> [More detail](https://github.com/puutaro/CommandClick/blob/master/USAGE.md#setup-ubuntu)

-Setup other addon (fannel)
+Setup other bookmarklet (fannel)
 ------

 [Procedure]